Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Acknowledgments

-We thank D. Ageev, A. Bagrov and K. Rannu for useful discussions.
-The work of I.A., P.S. and M.U. is supported by RNF grand 20-12–00200.
-The work of A.H. was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (Agreement No.075-15-2022-265).
+The work of IA, PS and MU, which consisted of general setting of the project and studying of thermodynamics for light quarks and running coupling for light and heavy quarks is supported by the Russian Science Foundation Grant No. 20-12–00200.
+The work of A.H. consisting in studying of thermodynamics for heavy quarks and comparison of running coupling for light and heavy quarks, was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (Agreement No. 075-15-2022-265).